-We offer you the astronomy calendar for April 2019.
+We offer you the April 2020 astronomy calendar.
 Astronomy is the foundation upon which astrology can operate.
-Actually, astrology and astronomy were treated together, under the Latin name of astrologia.
-Then, a separation took place only in the 17th century.
-Certainly: a good astrologer needs to study astronomy.
+Actually, astrology and astronomy were treated together, under the Latin name of astrologia, being separated only by the Western 17th century philosophy.
+For sure: a good astrologer needs to study astronomy.

 The New Moon is when the Sun and Moon are aligned, with the Sun and Earth on opposite sides of the Moon.
 The new moon is the first lunar phase, when the Moon and Sun have the same ecliptic longitude.
 At this phase, the lunar disk is not visible to the unaided eye, except when silhouetted during a solar eclipse.
 This is the best time of the month to observe faint objects such as galaxies and star clusters because there is no moonlight to interfere.